france-connect/service-provider-example/README.md

 ```

 ## Configuration
-Below is an integration key for public use to allow you to discover the application and start your tests without waiting for the validation of your file.
+Below is an integration key for public use to allow you to discover the application and start your tests without waiting for the validation of your request on https://signup.api.gouv.fr/franceconnect.

 This key is for limited use and has no support from our team.

 - CLIENT_ID: '211286433e39cce01db448d80181bdfd005554b19cd51b3fe7943f6b3b86ab6e'

 - CLIENT_SECRET: '2791a731e6a59f56b6b4dd0d08c9b1f593b5f3658b9fd731cb24248e2669af4b'

 Authorized ports :
 - 3000

 - 8080

 - 1337

 - 4242

 ## Use the app